Vanille-N/tree-beamer/assets/main.typ

   Distinguishes pointers to the same location with a *tag*. \

   #pause
-  Uses a *stack* to enforce that borrows are well-bracketed. \
+  Uses a *stack* to store permissions. \
-  The stack associates each pointer to its current *permission*.

-  #pause
-  Accesses to pointers *update* the stack structure and the permissions.
+  Enforces that borrows are well-bracketed.
 ]

 #slide[